k0rsakov/connectors_to_databases/README.md

 pip install https://github.com/k0rsakov/connectors_to_databases/archive/refs/heads/main.zip
 ```

-## Example
+## How to use class PostgreSQL

+### Creating instance of class

-you can create as many database connectors as you want.
+You can create as many database connectors as you want.

 ```python
 from connectors_to_databases import PostgreSQL